Kayner-BYUI/kayner_resume/docs/index.md

 ---
 layout: cv
-title: Brigham Young's Resume
+title: Zach Kayner's Resume
 ---
-# Brigham Young
+# Zach Kayner
 The second prophet of The Church of Jesus Christ of Latter-day Saints.

 <div id="webaddress">